Epidural Failure During C-Section Lawsuit

 Overall, there is a greater likelihood of birth injuries or birth trauma for both the mother and child if an epidural failure occurs during the course of a C-section birth.

-Epidural Failure During A C-Section Lawsuit FAQs
+Epidural Failure During A C-Section Lawsuit FAQ

 Get answers to your questions about epidural error malpractice lawsuits from our birth injury attorneys & anesthesia error lawyers at Chicago Medical Malpractice Lawyers.